Louisiana Guv to Obama: Please Don’t Talk about Climate in New Orleans…

 The anniversary, Jindal wrote, is a time to mourn the dead, not bring up a topic that’s part of the “divisive political agenda of liberal environmental activism.”

-22 Responses to “Louisiana Guv to Obama: Please Don’t Talk about Climate in New Orleans…”
+22 thoughts on “Louisiana Guv to Obama: Please Don’t Talk about Climate in New Orleans…”

 I know I’m paraphrasing that.
 But it’s still as true about today’s Europeans as it was a century and a bit ago…